 Sudan is situated in northern Africa, with a coastline bordering the Red Sea.
 It sits at the crossroads of sub-Saharan Africa and the Middle East, with fertile lands, abundant livestock, and manufacturing.
 However, the country has been beset by conflict for most of its independent history and, under the terms of the 2005 Comprehensive Peace Agreement, the southern states seceded to form the Republic of South Sudan in July 2011.
 The current conflict in South Sudan continues to strain and put pressure on Sudan, with more than 120,000 South Sudanese refugees having entered Sudan since December 2013 as well as a drastic reduction in cross-border oil flows.
-In addition, longstanding disputes in Darfur, South Kordofan and areas bordering South Sudan such as Abyei are still ongoing.
+In addition, longstanding disputes in Darfur, South Kordofan and areas bordering South Sudan (such as Abyei) remain.

-The near absence of inclusive public institutions that can adequately mediate demand for power and wealth sharing between the center and the periphery, has been an underlying source of fragility and conflict in Sudan.
+The near absence of inclusive public institutions that can adequately mediate demands for power and wealth sharing between the center and the periphery has been an underlying source of fragility and conflict in Sudan.
 The unequal allocation of public resources and access to natural resources are main drivers of conflict, feeding into a potent mix of ideology, ethnicity and socio-economic marginalization that threatens to pull the country further apart.

 The secession of South Sudan induced multiple economic shocks.
 The most important and immediate was the loss of the oil revenue which accounted for over half of government revenues and 95% of exports.
 This has left huge macro-economic and fiscal challenges, much reduced economic growth, and double-digit consumer price inflation which, together with increased fuel prices, triggered violent protests in September 2013.

-Sudan did not succeed in use the oil windfalls to broadly diversify its economy or promote its private sector which perceives political instability, corruption and economic uncertainty as the main reasons for holding back investment and business development (2010 Investment Climate Assessment).
-Other constraints include inadequate infrastructure services (e.g. transport and electricity), access to finance and taxation policies.
+Sudan did not use the oil windfalls to invest in human development, diversify its economy, or promote private sector growth.
+Political instability, corruption and economic uncertainty compromise the enabling environment for business development, growth, and employment (2010 Investment Climate Assessment).
+Other constraints include inadequate infrastructure services (e.g., transport and electricity), access to finance and taxation policies.